 That old saying “out of good, fast and cheap you can only have 2” is generally true for video production.
 If a company is willing to drop absolutely everything to make your project for a low budget, that should raise some eyebrows.
 Cost is a function of quality but it’s also a function of risk management.

-The number of mission-critical tasks on a set stays roughly the same for many projects.
 Therefore the more people there are on a set means this list of critical tasks is divided between fewer people.
 That means they can concentrate on a smaller number of tasks and vital elements are less likely to get missed or go wrong.

 The most common unit of production is the day.
 Shoots are x number of days long.
 If you don’t get it on the day it’s really hard to go back.